Visa Information - To learn more about visas to the United States, we recommend you visit this website for helpful information.

-Contacting U.S. Embassies and Consulates – For case-specific inquiries, you may contact the U.S. Embassy or Consulate processing your visa application for information regarding your case.
-Visit www.usembassy.gov for contact information.
+Contacting U.S. Embassies and Consulates – For questions about your visa case, you may contact the U.S. Embassy or Consulate processing your visa application.
+Visit www.usembassy.gov to find contact information.

 Important Telephone Numbers and E-mail Addresses

-For inquiries about waivers of the foreign residence requirement for J exchange visitors, email email@example.com.
-For inquiries about pending applications for Waiver of Foreign Residence Requirement, applicants should see the online J waiver status, or email firstname.lastname@example.org.
-Emailed inquiries about specific cases should include:
+For questions about waivers of the Two Year Home Country Foreign Residence Requirement on J exchange visitors, please email firstname.lastname@example.org.
+For questions about pending applications for a Waiver of the Two Year Home Country Foreign Residence Requirement, you should visit the online J waiver status page or email email@example.com.
+Emailed questions about specific cases should include:

-The National Visa Center is experiencing a high volume of inquiries at this time due to the increased number of approved petitions the NVC is receiving from USCIS.
-You may experience longer wait times when calling us and longer response time when emailing us.
-We are working diligently to reduce these wait times and we appreciate your patience.
+The National Visa Center (NVC) is receiving a high volume of inquiries.
+This is because of the large number of petitions we are receiving from USCIS.
+You may experience longer wait times when calling us and longer response time when sending us email.
+We are working to reduce the wait times and we appreciate your patience.

 |About Visas – The Basics||DS-260, Online Immigrant Visa Application FAQs|

 |Immigrant Visa Processing FAQs||How to Submit Documents to the NVC|

 |Fee Payment FAQs||Medical Exam FAQs|